Free Youth & Family Programs

 Summer Reading Program

 See summer reading page (updated each year in May).
 The library offers a summer reading program for all ages.
 The summer reading program is a combination of a summer-long (June through August) reading incentive program (where kids can earn points that they trade for prizes), as well as an extensive schedule of special activities geared toward a variety of ages in June and July.
 A teen and adult summer reading program are also offered.
-The theme for the 2019 summer reading program is A Universe of Stories!
+The theme for the 2020 summer reading program is “Imagine Your Story.”

 Storytime Session – for preschoolers & their parents/caregivers

 Storytime is mostly held year round, with the exception of the months of May and August (and a week or two around the winter holidays).
 Storytime is held on Wednesdays at 10:15 a.m. and features songs, stories, and fingerplays on a theme.
 Children of all ages are welcome, with a caregiver.
 Daycare/preschools groups are asked to pre-register to bring groups of 8 or more children.
+Please feel free to talk with youth staff about your child’s readiness for storytime, and/or what to expect.
 Occasional weekend or Evening Storytimes are are offered, as well.

 Toddlers & 2s